 Curious about your Family History - we can help

-We can help you find out more about your ancestors and their descendants, the areas that they lived in, and will also provide you with a historical timeline including the major political, social and cultural events that shaped the world in which they lived
+I can help you find out more about your ancestors and their descendants, the areas that they lived in, and will also provide you with a historical timeline including the major political, social and cultural events that shaped the world in which they lived

 This was a subject which clearly attracted many of our members.
 Gill Thomas is a professional genealogist who has chosen to call her agency, ‘Who What Where Research’ and the same clarity of purpose was evident in her talk.